The Grind Fitness Chaos 4000 Power Rack has one of the best names in fitness.

 A lot of the reviews I’ve looked over repeated the same problems.
 Bad welds, pieces don’t fit together perfectly, etc.

-The poor craftsmanship is pretty plain to see, and once again, for a rack that’s priced so high, this is unacceptable.
+The poor craftsmanship is pretty plain to see, and once again, for a power cage that’s priced so high, this is unacceptable.

 Paint Chips Off Quickly